All Episodes

 He actually got a tour of the detention facilities that AOC and is it Omar?

-Is it I forget what who made the analogy?
+Is it, I forget what who made the analogy?

 I'm like, no, they're not.

-They're playing soccer.
+We saw they're playing soccer.

 They have soccer fields.